minhtran5109/odin-restaurant/README.md

 # odin-restaurant

-A small project mostly focus on practicing webpack use
+A small project mostly focus on practicing webpack